srobo/team-emails/README.md

 A history of communication with teams.
 Organised by event and date sent.
 If it's in `master`, it's been sent!

-If an email contains links to forms, or other potentially sensetive information, leave the link out of the emails!
+If an email contains links to forms, or other potentially sensitive information, leave the link out of the emails!

 ## How to send emails